 Troubleshooting Poinsettia Care Problems

-- Leaves are falling off – Commonly caused by sudden temperature shifts, or improper watering (either too much or too little).
-But leaf drop is also a part of their natural lifecycle.
+However, keep in mind that this is also a part of their natural lifecycle.
 It’s normal for the leaves to start dropping after they’re done blooming, and they begin their rest period.

-- White spots – Most of the time, white spots on the leaves are water spots.
-But it could also be caused by disease.
 To avoid this, water at the base of the plant, improve the air circulation, don’t mist it, and keep the foliage dry at all times.

 Poinsettia Plant Care FAQs

-Do poinsettias come back year after year?
+Do poinsettias come back every year?

-- How To Care For Holiday Cactus (Thanksgiving and Christmas Cactus)
+- How To Care For Holiday Cactus

 - How To Care For An Amaryllis